Workshops - UK

 - Three-dimensional creative shading

-- Drawing hair
+- Drawing hair - basic techniques

 In the afternoon, you will begin a second series of exercises.
 The first explores the use of unifying layers, followed by a series of exercises designed to help you observe and work with negative space.
-Finally, we'll take a look at using high- and low-key drawing that will help you appreciate their uses - essential skills in adding impact to your work, or controlling the viewer's emotional response to it.
+Finally, you'll take a look at using high- and low-key drawing that will help you appreciate their uses - essential skills in adding impact to your work, or controlling the viewer's emotional response to it.

-After lunch, we'll explore the detection and rendering of Visual Clues - the elements within an object or surface that intrinsically describe it - that will transmit clear messages in your work.
+After lunch, you'll explore the detection and rendering of Visual Clues - the elements within an object or surface that intrinsically describe it - that will transmit clear messages in your work.
 Then Mike will introduce you to the use and power of shadows - using them to clearly describe both three-dimensional positioning and form.

 Finally, two exercises will be centred around three-dimensional and creative shading - how to create spontaneously, without any prior planning, to produce a natural result.
 This leads to the last exercise of the day involving both creative shading and the construction of a vital shadow.